vpdb/server/doc/styleguide.md

 ## Components

 The following list briefly describes each component.
-You can use the menu navigation on the right hand side to quickly navigate each section.
+You can use the menu navigation on the left hand side to quickly navigate each section.

 1. Scaffolding
 2. Typography